 Government advice for employees can be found here.

 What do I do about work if I have symptoms?

-If you are displaying symptoms the government advises, at the time of publication, to self-isolate and not to leave your home for at least seven days.
+If you are displaying symptoms you must self-isolate and not to leave your home for at least seven days.
+Other members of your household should do the same for 14 days.
 You should not attend work and should let your employer know.

 In terms of the evidence you may need, you will usually be able to self-certify for the first seven days you have off.
 After that your employer may ask for a Statement of Fitness for Work (aka ‘fit note’) from your doctor.
-At the time of publication the government is saying that they are developing an alternative to the fit note as these may be hard to come by and that this will be available on the NHS website shortly.
+You can get an isolation note online, here.

 Statutory sick pay

 Statutory Sick Pay (SSP) is usually payable where there are at least four days of sickness absence.
 For COVID-19 cases it is now payable from day one.

 To access SSP there is a statutory requirement for a fit note after seven days, but it looks as though this will be relaxed.

 Of course, you may also be entitled to sick pay under your contract of employment (contractual sick pay).